carloswm85/cms/README.md

   2. Add a <router-outlet> tag to the component where the selected components are to be loaded.
   3. Add the [routerLink] directive to each HTML anchor tag that is responsible for loading a component when it is selected by the end user.
 - The `<router-outlet>` tag indicates the location where each of the main components defined in the `app-routing.module.ts` file will be loaded and displayed.

+Implement the Document Child Routes:

+- Child routes allow us to dynamically load and display sub-components.
+Steps
+  1. Define the child routes.
+  2. Add a `<router-outlet>` tag to specify the location of where the child components are to be loaded and displayed.
+  3. Define `[routerLink]` directives for the child components.

 ## Additional Information